sminez/sminez.github.io/content/2025-11-10_match-it-again-sam.md

 This composition idea allow for writing chains of smaller, easier to reason about expressions that drill down into the text being searched.
-The primary goal being to allow you break up the text into meaningful chunks that care about, rather than always being forced into looping over lines.
+The primary goal being to allow you break up the text into meaningful chunks that you care about, rather than always being forced into looping over lines.

 It's always easier to understand what is going on with a concrete example.
-Lets take this easy to start: take a look at the following text and determine the names of each of the programmers and what their language of choice is.
+Lets take this easy to start: have a look at the following text and determine the names of each of the programmers and what their language of choice is.
 ```
     name: Alice